Priyankapopuri08/PoPETs-Understanding-Privacy-Practices/README.md

 We used semi-structured interviews because they allow flexibility to explore users’ experiences in depth while maintaining a consistent structure across diverse participants.

 ### Interview Guide

 We designed our interview guide to capture how first-time and early-stage smartphone users understand, experience, and navigate privacy and security in everyday mobile use.
-To accomplish this, we organized the interview into sections covering general phone practices, awareness and perceptions, behaviors around sharing and repair, trust and social influence, and responses to realistic scenario-based situations.
-The guide was iteratively refined to ensure clarity, cultural relevance, and alignment with our research questions.
+The interviews were semi-structured, and the resulting transcripts are presented in a question–and–answer format to clearly reflect participants' responses to each prompt.
+The guide covered topics including general phone practices, awareness and perceptions of privacy, behaviors around sharing and device repair, trust and social influence, and responses to realistic scenario-based situations.
+The interview guide was iteratively refined to ensure clarity, cultural relevance, and alignment with our research questions.

 ### Interview Questions